rh-fieldwork/ceph-canary/README.md

 ### Step 6.
 Modifying the metrics collection.
 The default metrics selected from the fio results are defined in the configmap fio-metrics-conf.
 The defaults metrics collected include:
-- Average bandwidth rate in bytes per second
+- Average write bandwidth rate in bytes per second
-- Minimum bandwidth rate in bytes per second
+- Minimum write bandwidth rate in bytes per second
-- Mean IOPS
+- Mean write IOPS
-- Maximum IOPS
+- Maximum write IOPS
-- Minimum IOPS
+- Minimum write IOPS
 - Mean write latency in seconds
 - Maximum write latency in seconds
 - Time to create a persistent volume claim in seconds
+- fio error

 To modify the list of metrics collected and exposed by the prometheus client, edit the configmap fio-metrics-conf.